tigera-solutions/tigera-eks-workshop/README.md

 In this workshop we are going to focus on these main use cases:

 - **East-West security**, leveraging zero-trust security approach.
+- **Namespace isolation**, leveraging Policy Recommendation engine to auto-generate policies to protect applications at namespace level.
 - **Egress access controls**, using DNS policy to access external resources by their fully qualified domain names (FQDN).
 - **Host micro-segmentation**, leveraging Calico policies to protect host ports and host based services.
 - **Observability**, exploring various logs and application level metrics collected by Calico.